nayliv/selenium-web-automation/README.md

 Browser
 ```

-The objective is to prevent Selenium-specific implementation details from being directly coupled to the test cases.
+The goal is to prevent Selenium-specific implementation details from being directly coupled to test cases.

-For example, test classes should preferably use:
+For example, test classes should preferably use higher-level interactions such as:

 ```java
 loginPage.login(username, password);
 ```

-instead of:
+instead of directly manipulating browser elements:

 ```java
 driver.findElement(By.id("username")).sendKeys(username);